FarsTail: A Persian Natural Language Inference Dataset

 \subsection{Non-English NLI datasets}

-\begin{itemize} \item Evalita~\citep{bos2009textual}: This dataset was constructed to infer the entailment relationship between short Italian sentence pairs.
-It contains 800 pairs, constructed on the basis of Wikipedia revision histories. \item ArbTEDS~\citep{alabbas2013dataset}: This dataset contains 600 Arabic pairs annotated as either inferable or non-inferable.
+\begin{itemize} \item Evalita~\citep{bos2009textual}: Constructed on the basis of Wikipedia revision histories, this dataset includes 800 short Italian sentence pairs. \item ArbTEDS~\citep{alabbas2013dataset}: This is a small Arabic dataset with 600 pairs annotated as either inferable or non-inferable.
 A semi-automatic tool was used to extract the candidate pairs from web, using the Arabic news headlines as the hypothesis and one paragraph returned by the Google-API for this headline as the premise.
-The pairs were then annotated by eight annotators. \item German emails~\citep{eichler2014analysis}: This dataset was constructed from the customer emails of a multimedia software company to its support center as premises and the categories descriptions as the hypotheses.
-The matching and non-matching categories were considered as entailment and non-entailment hypotheses, respectively.
-It contains 638 entailment and 24,143 non-entailment pairs. \item ASSIN~\citep{fonseca2016overview}: This dataset contains 10,000 pairs, half in Brazilian Portuguese and half in European Portuguese.
-It is a two-class problem with the entailment and not-entailment classes. \item XNLI~\citep{conneau2018xnli}: This dataset was developed for evaluating the cross-lingual understanding capabilities of models.
+The pairs were then labeled by eight annotators. \item German emails~\citep{eichler2014analysis}: Constructed from the customer emails to the support center of a multimedia software company as premises and the category descriptions as the hypotheses, this dataset includes 638 entailment and 24,143 non-entailment pairs.
+The matching and non-matching categories were considered as entailment and non-entailment hypotheses, respectively. \item ASSIN~\citep{fonseca2016overview}: This is a two-class dataset with the entailment and not-entailment classes including a collection of 10,000 pairs, half in Brazilian Portuguese and half in European Portuguese. \item XNLI~\citep{conneau2018xnli}: This dataset was developed for evaluating the cross-lingual understanding capabilities of models.
 The same crowdsourcing-based procedure used for MultiNLI dataset~\citep{williams2017broad} was followed to collect and validate 750 examples from each of ten text sources resulted in a total of 7,500 examples.